Amazon S3

 Update once in Clawctl — every agent picks it up instantly

-Weeks of custom integration work
+Weeks of custom storage integration work

 Skip a step, leave a gap — a single leaked key costs $50,000+ in runaway compute before you even notice.